 Services may include providing x-rays, collecting blood and urine samples and their corresponding tests, and a variety of therapies.

-To figure out the ancillary services that meet the needs of your practice, begin considering the many actions you perform during patient visits.
+To figure out the urgent care ancillary services that meet the needs of your practice, begin considering the many actions you perform during patient visits.
 Most services can be categorized as either diagnostic, therapeutic or custodial.

 These are discussed in further detail below.